Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +360

-- In terms of its odds to win the national championship (+360), Texas is third-best in college basketball.
-It is two spots below that, fifth-best, according to computer rankings.

-- Sportsbooks have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +360.
-Among all teams in the country, that is the 74th-biggest change.
+- The Longhorns' national championship odds have improved from +2200 at the start of the season to +360, the 74th-biggest change among all teams.

-- The implied probability of Texas winning the national championship, based on its +360 moneyline odds, is 21.7%.
+- Texas' chances of winning the national championship, based on its odds, are 21.7%.

 Miami (FL) Futures Odds